wp-plugins/insert-callout/readme.txt

 	- Fix name in readme.txt
 Version 1.0.2
 	- Fix "do not have sufficient permissions" error on admin page.
+Version 1.0.3
+	- Plugin processing reworked to use regex.
+	- Allow multiple callouts per post.
+	- Add syntax hint on edit page.
+	- Default a style to settings page.
 == Frequently Asked Questions ==

 No questions have been asked.